idestis/feathr-cli/README.md

 - **IBAN**: The IBAN field is a unique identifier used to represent a bank account and facilitate international money transfers.
 - **Bank**: The multi-line bank details to receive the payment.

-### Homebrew

-Brew tap and formula will be released soon.

 ## Code

 The code is a side project created by a single individual to resolve a personal challenge of quickly sending invoices.
 The developer chose to embark on this project to solve their own issue, resulting in a codebase designed for a specific purpose.
 Despite being the work of a single individual, the codebase may still offer users an efficient and effective way to manage their invoicing.